 A: I had never been on a yacht before, but I had sailed.
 I used to work in telecommunication in London and in Sydney, Australia.
-I decided to do something totally different for a few months and became a diving instructor along the Great Barrier Reef, in Sydney.
+I decided to do something totally different for a few months and became a diving instructor along the Great Barrier Reef.
 From there, I began working on yachts as a diver and deckhand.
 I decided it would be cool if I learnt a bit more about boats and went from there.

 Did you come to the south of France to find a job, or did you go back to England first?

 A: Most people who get into diving can only stay in it for a maximum of two years and usually return to their previous engagements, but because I was working on a boat I thought it would be cool to become a captain of a yacht.
 I completed all the exams and eventually became captain of a sailboat in Australia.
 I captained quite beat up maxi sail yachts including Spank me, Freight Train, Matador.
 That was 10 years ago now.
 One of my deckhands, from Cornwall, was telling me that there were a lot of yachts in the South of France and he recommended that I go.
 At that point I decided to leave Australia and come back to Europe.
-It was either down the old suit in the corporate world and commute, or see how the south of France was.
-I decided to roll the dice and check out the south.
+It was either don the old suit in the corporate world and commute, or see how the South of France was.
+I decided to roll the dice and check out the South.

 Have you been here since arriving?